npq7721/CoralliumMasternodeSetup/README.md

 **In conclusion**

-The script adds a cron job which starts XGCSd daemon upon reboot.
+The script adds a cron job which starts CRLMd daemon upon reboot.
 Try restarting your VPS server (just type reboot in Linux console) and see if your masternode comes back online automatically in a few minutes.
 Log back in using PuTTY and run the following command to monitor your masternode status:

 ```
 watch -n 10 'corallium-cli masternode status && corallium-cli mnsync status'